HISTORY TIME LINE FOR PRECIOUS BLOOD CATHOLIC

 Rectory building started in June 1949 by George Robson.
 Cornerstone laid on July 24, 1949.
 Dedication was made on November

 20, 1949 by Right Reverend Edward L. Stevens, Dean of our Deanery of Alexandria.
 The contractor, George Robson was paid $15,164.26.

 Andrew Taillieu, C.I.C.M., pastor of Precious Blood and Father Paul Van Wassenhove, C.I.C.M. in the summer of 1954.
 Dedication

 by Bishop Joseph H. Hodges was on October 3, 1954.
 The funds were raised through contributions from the Precious Blood congregation.

-In December of 1954, Father Andrew Taillieu, C.I.C.M., was transferred to Detroit.
+of 1954, Father Andrew Taillieu, C.I.C.M., was transferred to Detroit.
 Father John Jansen, C.I.C.M, assumed charge of the

 parish until September 23, 1955.

 Father Maurice du Castillon, C.I.C.M. returned to Precious Blood on September 23.

-1957 – Parish Hall, which was the Gospel Tabernacle, a Protestant denomination, was purchased from the minister, Rev. Paul Boyce in August for
+1957 – Parish Hall, which was the Gospel Tabernacle, a Protestant denomination, was purchased from the minister, Rev.

 September 21, Precious Blood Parish bought 53 acres at Catalpa with future Church in mind.
 We paid $65,000.
 In 1982 the Catalpa